Adjunct Associate Professor

 Center for Responsible Business

-Kellie McElhaney is the John C. Whitehead Faculty Fellow as well as the founding Faculty Director of the Berkeley-Haas Center for Responsible Business.
+Kellie McElhaney is the founding Faculty Director of the Berkeley Haas Center for Responsible Business.

 At the time of its launch in 2003, the Center for Responsible Business was one of the nation's first business-school programs to integrate the goals of social and environmental sustainability with the business models of for-profit corporations.
 In the decade since then, it has won repeated international acclaim and produced many path-breaking social entrepreneurs and corporate executives.